Abhimanyu Nag

 University of Alberta

-Previously, I served as Chief Scientist at Chainrisk Labs (Antler-backed), where I led research on formal verification of DeFi protocols and economic attack prevention.
-I also worked as Lead Risk Simulations at TanX (Pantera Capital), developing quantitative risk models for trading infrastructure.
+Previously, I used to work in the industry in Financial Risk Management, particularly in Decentralized Finance (DeFi).
+I started my career at Nethermind as a Data Scientist and most recently I served as Chief Scientist at Chainrisk Labs (Antler-backed), where I led research and advised our clients on DeFi risk parameters, formal verification of DeFi protocols and economic attack prevention.
+Before coming back to UAlberta, I also had a brief stint at Pantera Capital's hedge fund TanX as Lead Risk Simulations where I was leading the development of quantitative risk models for trading decisions.

 News